A Brief History of the Casino Control Commission

 In addition to dealing with the Tropicana conservatorship, Atlantic City’s casino industry, and the Casino Control Commission, faced a series of other challenges in 2007.
 Slot machines went into operation in Pennsylvania, cutting into Atlantic City’s gaming revenues.
 As a result, slot machine revenue dropped by almost $350 million, although that was slightly offset by a small increase in table revenue.
 This represented the first year in which casino revenues actually decreased.
 By the end of the year, there were slots in operation in Chester, Bensalem, Wilkes Barre and Mt.
 Pocono in Pennsylvania and in Yonkers, NY, all siphoning away business from Atlantic City.
 Another development that impacted revenues was the city’s decision to adopt an ordinance limiting smoking in casinos to no more than 25 percent of the gaming area.
 This was in addition to a downturn in the national economy.
 Despite the weakening, enthusiasm was still running strong as Pinnacle Entertainment imploded the Sands to clear the site in anticipation of building a new complex there.

-The Commission developed and implemented regulations to allow casinos to test the new generation of server supported slot systems and it temporarily adopted regulations to permit electronic table games and allow electronic wagering at other gaming tables.
+The Commission allowed casinos to add electronic table games, accept electronic wagering at traditional gaming tables, and test a planned new generation of server supported slot systems.
 The Commission also approved the largest takeover in the Atlantic City gaming industry.
 It granted Interim Casino Authorization to TPG Capital and Apollo Management to take over Harrah’s Entertainment and its four Atlantic City casino hotels.

 Revenues continued to decline in 2008, but Atlantic City’s casinos continued to grow.
 Three new hotel towers – conceived when the market was much stronger – added 2,500 new hotel rooms to Atlantic City’s inventory, bringing the industry’s room count to more than 17,000.
 Borgata unveiled its boutique-style Water Club tower, the Trump Taj Mahal added its Chairman’s Tower and Harrah’s introduced its Waterfront Tower.